Frankie the flamingo news 2025

 11th August 2025

 Frankie is really enjoying filtering the water in the muddy lagoon.
-You can see the beak is bent downwards much more now making it easier.
-And stretches a wing where you can see more development and the black edge feathers starting to show.
+You can see the beak is bent downwards much more now, making it easier.
+She also stretches a wing where you can see more development and the black edge feathers starting to show.

 Is that pink feathers showing already?